“The Rise And Fail Of The N-Word”

 THE RISE AND FAIL OF THE N-WORD- A FINE ART EXHIBITION

-The project is accompanied by select poetry, created specifically for this project, mounted alongside the art work for consideration and reflection.
+The project is accompanied by poetry, created specifically for this project, centered around the word “Nigger.”
+The poems are mounted alongside the art work for consideration and reflection.

 If you or your organization are interested in supporting or hosting this exhibition, please feel free to contact the artist by e-mail (firstname.lastname@example.org), Facebook (Rhinold Ponder) or fax 609.228.5851.

-The concept of “race” is a living fiction.
-If functions in real life as “racism.”
-It is a lie created, perpetuated and expanded to rationalize the subjugation of one segment of the human race by other members of the human race.
+The project starts from the premise that the concept of “race” is a living fiction.
+It was a lie created, perpetuated and expanded to rationalize the subjugation of one group of the human race over other members of the human race.
 At the very core is the notion that one group of people is “inferior” to another group.
-White supremacy and black inferiority are woven deep into the fabric of American life from the Constitution to our culture.
+This notion of white supremacy and black inferiority is woven deep into the fabric of American life from the Constitution to our culture.

 Still fictions can have real life implications.
 Racial fiction is realized in daily life as “racism.”
 For many, the word “Nigger,” is the lowest, most vile real life expression of the notion of racial inferiority that persists to this day.
 Whether the word “Nigger” stands alone or is accompanied by death, terror or physical mutilation it is most often a weapon supporting white supremacy.
 However, for others it is a word with a more complex history.
 It is also a battleground of identity and anti-racist resistance.
 It is a word that has become a popular term of endearment and power for others who refuse to cower to the word or allow it to be owned by oppressors and racial terrorists.